Good Friday

 Once, we were standing in the crosswalk on the corner of 46th Street and Paulina.
 I was about to cross the street when he stretched his arm across my chest to prevent me from crossing.
 Much to my surprise, a car drove right in front of our path.
 I was so amazed that he knew the car was coming our way.
 “How did you know the car was turning?”
 I asked him.
 “I saw his turn signal,” he said.
 “What’s a turn signal?”
 I asked.
 And he explained the Rules of the Road to me, edifying me about another one of the mysteries of the world, as only Patrick could.
 He performed a visual reenactment of our incident with him as the car and his eyes as the turn signals.
 He said he knew the car was turning left because he saw a left turn signal.
 He then winked his left eye repeatedly to represent the car’s left turn signal.
 For some reason, I always remember Patrick’s freckled face reenacting the left turn signal.

-When his family finally moved to the suburbs—I don’t remember which one—he came to my house to say good-bye.
+When his family finally moved to the suburbs—I don’t remember which one—he came to my house to say good-bye to me one last time.
 In retrospect, I should have gotten his new address and phone number.
 On the other hand, he didn’t ask me for mine, either.